AppleMango23/DogPoopApp/README.md

 - [x] firebase realtime database<br>
 - [x] Added icon<br>
 - [x] Arrange the bottom navigation to another file<br>
-- [x]fixed the UI arrangement on poop and no poop with a proper colour<br>
+- [x] Fixed the UI arrangement on poop and no poop with a proper colour<br>

 ## Screenshot
 <p>Gif of the Application</p>